umarhassan-mitodl/9.s915-spring-2012/content/pages/readings.md

 {{< tdopen >}}

-\*Cooper, Janine M., et al. "{{% resource_link "2e8cbf4a-7dc5-4628-a4c3-7ff27d340731" "The Effect of Hippocampal Damage in Children on Recalling the Past and Imagining New Experiences" %}}." _Neuropsychologia_ 49, no. 7 (2011): 1843–50.
+\*Cooper, Janine M., et al. "[The Effect of Hippocampal Damage in Children on Recalling the Past and Imagining New Experiences](http://dx.doi.org/10.1016/j.neuropsychologia.2011.03.008)." _Neuropsychologia_ 49, no. 7 (2011): 1843–50.

-Race, Elizabeth, et al. "{{% resource_link "1f424812-1287-4535-bdce-2a30a456e09d" "Medial Temporal Lobe Damage Causes Deficits in Episodic Memory and Episodic Future Thinking not Attributable to Deficits in Narrative Construction" %}}." _The Journal of Neuroscience_ 31, no. 28 (2011): 10262–9.
+Race, Elizabeth, et al. "[Medial Temporal Lobe Damage Causes Deficits in Episodic Memory and Episodic Future Thinking not Attributable to Deficits in Narrative Construction](http://dx.doi.org/10.1523/JNEUROSCI.1145-11.2011)." _The Journal of Neuroscience_ 31, no. 28 (2011): 10262–9.

 {{< tdclose >}}